benda18/TransLoc-Queries/README.md

   * "AgencySpeed_avg {timestamp}.txt" - a csv file that shows calculated average fleet speed for each agency at each point in time
   * "AgencySpeed_log {timestamp}.txt" - a txt file that simply logs what the console displays in case you want to review.
-5. Additionally the console will display you two variable inputs, keep track of how many loops have been completed, and display instant fleed average speed data by agency, as well as a calculated cumulative (or rolling average) fleet speed for the duration of the script.
+5. The script will also output a .html file that will act as your dashboard.
+It tracks bus fleet speed and refreshes every few seconds.
+6. Additionally the console will display how many iterations you have completed.

 FURTHER NOTES: